Is New Year's Eve really such a good time to decide on minor and major life changes?

 If you're really worried about the state of your marriage or relationship and you want to put things right, I've got more advice specifically for you.
-Take a look at How to Save your Marriage/Relationship to find out how you can make changes now.
+Take a look at my Complete Guide to Building a Happy Relationship to find out how you can make changes now.

 Celebrate it!
 Remember to be grateful for what you have.
 Frequently remind yourself of all the wonderful qualities your partner has.

 All relationships go through difficult times and no doubt yours will too.
 But you can build a buffer by writing your partner (and others in yours life) a 'thank you' letter.